kyphan38/web/assets/docs/study/soft skills/04-ptcm.md

 Strategies for prioritization - Pareto

-- Commonly 80% of our effort comes from 20% of our efforts
+- This method is based on the principle that 80% of results often come from 20% of efforts
+- Focus on identifying the small number of tasks that will generate the most significant results
+- Helps reduce wasted effort and optimize focus

+Strategies for prioritization - FIFO

+- Prioritize tasks in the order they arrive - first task received is the first task completed
+- Useful in support queues or environments where fairness and order are key
+- Works well when all tasks are relatively equal in urgency and impact

+Strategies for prioritization - Eisenhower

+- Categorizes tasks based on urgency and importance into four quadrants:
+  - Urgent & Important - Do it now
+  - Important, Not Urgent - Schedule it
+  - Urgent, Not Important - Delegate it
+  - Not Urgent, Not Important - Eliminate it
+- Great for helping individuals or teams focus on what truly matters

 Strategies for prioritization - Experiment

-- Research and experiment with different prioritization techniques like Pareto, WSJF, Eisenhower Grid, and FIFO to choose a method that aligns with your outcomes
+- There's no one-size-fits-all.
+Experiment with different frameworks such as WSJF, Pareto, Eisenhower, or FIFO
+- Choose the method or combination that best supports your goals and team workflow

 Adapting to rapidly changing inputs

+- In dynamic environments, priorities shift quickly.
+Stay adaptable by:
+  - Re-evaluating tasks regularly
+  - Checking alignment with strategic goals
+  - Using flexible tools or boards to adjust quickly
-- Stay aligned while adapting to current realities!
+- Stay aligned while adapting to evolving realities!

 Effective communication of priority changes

-- Communication of priority changes is as important as the priorities themselves
+- Communicating changes in priorities is just as important as setting them
+- Changing a priority means changing an agreement and failure to inform the stakeholders breaks that agreement
+- Always clarify the why behind changes to maintain trust and alignment

 Project work vs interrupt-driven work

-- Mixing these types of work is very hard and must be communicated
+- Mixing these two types of work can be extremely challenging.
+To manage effectively:
-- Try to keep these workflows separate
+  - Keep workflows separate where possible
-- Isolate different time blocks to each
-- Teams doing a high level of interrupt work (like support) will never make their deadlines
+  - Block time specifically for deep-focus project work
+  - Schedule windows for handling interrupts (e.g., support issues)
+  - Use rotating team shifts for support-heavy environments
+  - Clearly communicate capacity limits with stakeholders
+- Example:
+  - Separated workflows: Support issues and project tasks are managed in different Jira boards to reduce context-switching
+  - Time blocking: Mornings (e.g., 9 AM - 12 PM) are reserved exclusively for deep-focus project work, with Slack notifications muted
+  - Interrupt windows: Afternoons (e.g., 2 PM - 4 PM) are dedicated to addressing support tickets, keeping reactive work contained
+  - Rotating on-call shifts: The team implements a rotation so only one person handles interrupts at a time, giving others space for long-term work
+  - Clear communication: The engineer proactively sets expectations with stakeholders, explaining that project progress depends on minimizing support duties

 The power of visualizing work

-- Visualizing work enhances understanding and effective management
+- Visualization helps teams and individuals understand workload, status, and blockers
-- To do &rarr; in progress &rarr; completed
+- To do &rarr; In progress &rarr; Completed

 Intersection of prioritization, time management, and capacity planning

-- Effective prioritization is deeply interconnected with time management and capacity planning
+- Prioritization helps determine what to work on
+- Time Management helps schedule when to work on it
+- Capacity Planning ensures how much you can take on without overloading
+- These elements work together to ensure focus, efficiency, and sustainable productivity

 **Summary**